Christianity in Israel: Messianic Jews

 The Messianic Jewish movement, usually considered a syncretist form of Christianity, emerged in the United States in the 1960s.
-The number of Messianic Jews in Israel is estimated at around 20,000.
+The number of Messianic Jews in Israel is estimated at 20,000.
 In 2006, there were at least twelve Messianic congregations in Jerusalem.
 On 23 February 2007, Israeli Channel 2 released a news documentary about the growing number of Messianic Jews in Israel.

 Messianic Jews are not considered bona-fide Jews under Israel's Law of Return.
 (See also: Rufeisen v.
 Minister of the Interior).
 The Law of Return stipulates that a Jew is someone with a Jewish mother or someone who has converted to Judaism and is not a member of another religion.
 The Israeli Chief Rabbinate requires documents proving the Jewishness of one's mother, grandmother, great-grandmother, and great-great-grandmother when applying for marriage.
 The British Office of the Chief Rabbi (OCR) has underlined the basic principle that a child is not recognised by the OCR and other bodies as Jewish unless their mother is Jewish, or they underwent a conversion recognized by the body.